 We live in an era where those who have suffered sexual abuse are rightly encouraged to come forward and make formal complaints.
 As a consequence, the path to claiming compensation for sexual abuse is now more defined.
-There are also numerous personal injury solicitors out there who can assist with putting together often challenging evidence to formulate a case for compensation.
-The fact sexual abuse is now out in the open has prompted many victims to seek both the physical and psychological support needed to recover.
+There are also numerous personal injury solicitors (including those on our panel) who can assist with putting together often challenging evidence to formulate a case for compensation.
+While no amount of money will put right what happened, any damages you’re paid could help you to try to move forward with your life.

 Before we take a look at the various aspects to take into consideration when pursuing sexual abuse compensation, it is worth reminding ourselves of the definition of sexual abuse.

 Defining sexual abuse

 When looking to pursue a criminal prosecution or seek compensation for sexual abuse, there needs to be a legal definition of sexual abuse.
 In simple terms, this type of abuse is defined as any unwanted sexual act/activity where there is no consent or it is forced upon another person.
 This definition can be further broken down into specific actions which include:

 - Sexual activity.

 - Sexual exploitation.